Andy4495/timex-sinclair-1000/README.md

 ## Unmodified Components

 The ROM (IC2) and Z80 CPU (IC3) appear to be fully functional.
 The ROM contains the "improved" [ROM code version](#rom-versions).

-## Next steps

-- Use [zxtext2p][7] to convert program to WAV files so that I can load programs from a computer instead needing a cassette player

 ## Memory Map